arkeokix/MinoanRedSerp/Suppl data/Spectra/README.md

-This folder contains all spectra supplementary data used in the paper.
+This file contains all the supplementary data recorded as spectra and used in the article.